HR Snapshot #5: Is your business a Runaway Train?

 Putting people AND culture first is critical to success.
 Yes, it’s the last thing you want to be thinking of when you are juggling lots of balls but the buck stops at you as the business owner.
 It’s so tempting when you are tired, stressed and stretched to just get a ‘bum on a seat’ but doing so will bring you a world of pain in the long run.
 Whether you’ve just recruited the wrong person for your culture, a poor performer or a great candidate that you have on-boarded badly doesn’t matter, if they leave or you need to dismiss them half way into a project or process they are involved in, you’re losing time, money and continuity.

-• Have a very clear purpose for your business.
-Your values and this purpose drive everything you do, especially recruitment.
+Have a very clear purpose for your business.
+Your values and this purpose drive everything you do, especially as you build your team.

-• Have a clear picture of the culture you want to build, how you want your team, customers and suppliers to act and to be treated.
-Make sure this ethos is built into all your company processes, procedures and services.
+Have a clear picture of the culture you want to build, how you want your team, customers and suppliers to act and to be treated.
+Make sure this ethos is built into all your company processes, procedures and services and in your values, too and lead on those values from the front.

-• Do not recruit for a role without a clear job description and a clear idea of ‘what good looks like’ for each role.
+Do not hire without a clear job description and a clear idea of ‘what good looks like’ for each role.
 If you don’t know it, the employee can’t know it and you won’t be able to measure if things are going well (or not).
-You can’t blame an employee for not being good enough if you haven’t explained what ‘good’ looks like.
+You can’t blame an employee for not being good enough or a manager for not managing well if you haven’t explained what ‘good’ looks like.

-• Don’t compromise on recruitment.
+Don’t compromise on hiring.
+Take your time to define what you need, design a great pricess and be preapred to wait for the right person.
 A bad recruit is a world of pain.
 A great candidate with a poor culture fit is a short-term relief but a bad apple spoils the whole pile!

-• On-board them and ensure that they meet the senior team as well as their team.
+On-board them and ensure that they meet the senior team as well as their team.
 Tell them what they do, why the company is great and what the values, culture and purpose of the business is.
-Provide them with a timetable of tasks, training, learning and ‘outcomes’ with follow-up at each stage.
+Provide them with a timetable of tasks, training, learning and ‘outcomes’ with follow-up at each stage including reviews at month one and month 3 (usually probation).

-• Treat your staff as individuals, reward them in the way that will motivate them and remember to always say thank you!
+Treat your people as individuals, reward them in the way that will motivate them and remember to always say thank you!

 Remember - Poor company culture destroys a business.
-From my point of view, I would argue that recruiting people is the most important thing, if you don’t get it right, you’re going to waste an awful lot of money and time.
 If your people aren’t the right people, doing the right things, at the right time, in the right way and being treated right, stormy waters lie ahead.
 If you want to talk about company culture, hiring the right people, dismissing the wrong ones or anything else mentioned in this article, say email@example.com

 This content will only be shown when viewing the full post.
 Click on this text to edit it.